Ga. Comp. R. & Regs. R. 160-5-3-.17 - Use of Alternative Vehicles for the Transport of Students

 motor vehicles with a factory-designed maximum capacity of eight persons and

-not less than five persons used to transport students who either (1) have
+not less than five persons used to transport students to and from school and

 (b)